 Paramagnetic oxygen analyser with micro mass flow meter

 When the gas sample is placed in a magnetic field, oxygen molecules are attracted.
-The resulting pressure is detected by a mass-micro-flow meter.
+The resulting pressure is detected by a mass microflowmeter.

-It is also fast.
+It's also fast.

 It suffers little from cross-interference.

-It benefits from a wide dynamic scale.
+It benefits from a broad dynamic scale.

-The advantages of electrochemical oxygen analysers :
+The advantages of electrochemical oxygen analyser :

 Robust.